What is Cladding?

 5-ply composition works well for dishes that require precise temperature control, such as delicate sauces, risottos, and pasta dishes.
 This cookware also keeps the oil at a consistent temperature for perfectly fried foods and provides the uniform heat required for properly seared food.

 Due to its incredibly fast heat distribution, 5-ply cookware also uses less energy to reach desired cooking temperatures.

 This high-end stainless steel cookware is handcrafted in the USA.
 Made In Cookware is constructed with 5 layers of stainless steel and aluminum, combining the best of both metals.
 The outer layers of premium stainless steel deliver great durability, a food-safe cooking surface, and induction compatibility.
 The inner core consists of three layers of aluminum sandwiched between two layers of steel, providing incredibly fast heat distribution.

 Made In’s line of 5-ply cookware features life-long durability, a toxin-free non-stick cooking surface, and a great aesthetic.
 Every detail is meticulously crafted to satisfy customers’ everyday use.

 The triple-cured, non-stick surface offers long-lasting, non-stick performance.
 Their non-stick pans require a short pre-heat time and offer fast and even heat distribution, making cooking a joy.
 The food-grade PTFE coating has excellent release capabilities and can withstand temperatures up to 500o Farenheight, making the cookware stove and oven safe up to 500 degrees.

-The coating is highly scratch resistant and has been shown to last up to 10x longer than some popular non-stick cooking surfaces like ceramic, which wears of with every use.
+The coating is highly scratch-resistant and has been shown to last up to 10x longer than some popular non-stick cooking surfaces like ceramic, which wears with every use.